How to Test for Heavy Metals in Food & Other Products: An Industry Guide

 So, what is acceptable heavy metal content in food?
 It depends on who you ask.
 California officials set limits in Prop 65, but the FDA does not establish federal limits.
 However, the FDA does provide guidance for some foods, such as apple juice and rice-based baby food.

 The lack of clear regulations makes your job as a Quality Control professional even more difficult.
-When in doubt, it helps to reach out to regulatory experts, like those at EAS Consulting Group, A Certified Group Company, for guidance.
+When in doubt, it helps to reach out to regulatory experts, like those at EAS Consulting Group, a Certified Group company, for guidance.

 Do I Need to Test for Heavy Metals in Food?